CNC Machining Design Guide

 Longer tools will flex under full cutting load, reducing accuracy or damaging the part.

-Deep cavities dramatically increase cost as a lot of material needs to be removed and its harder to extract the chips
+Deep cavities dramatically increase cost as a lot of material needs to be removed, and its harder to extract the chips.

 Minimum Wall Thickness